zchyde/brooklinebooksmith.com/_posts/2016-07-21-stick-figure-amy-has-great-ideas-harry-potter-edition.md

 featured_image_position: 50
 show_featured_image_in_post: true
 fancy_font:
-category:
+category: kidsmith
 staff:
   - amy
 related_books:
 ---

-I still feel like this is a valid way to countdown to our Midnight Release Party of Harry Potter and the Cursed Child but I was outvoted.&nbsp;
+I still feel like this is a valid way to countdown to our Midnight Release Party of Harry Potter and the Cursed Child but I was outvoted.